The Gambia profile - Timeline

 1982 - The Gambia and Senegal form a loose confederation called Senegambia, which collapses in 1989.

 1994 - President Jawara ousted in coup led by Lieutenant Yahya Jammeh.

 1996 - New multiparty constitution promulgated, but three major political parties still banned from taking part in elections; Jammeh elected president.

 2001 23 July - President Jammeh lifts the ban on the political parties he overthrew in his military coup of 1994.

 Second term for Jammeh

-2001 October - Jammeh wins a second term.
+2001 October - President Jammeh wins a second term.
 Foreign observers give the poll a clean bill of health in spite of rising tension ahead of the vote.

 2002 May - Opposition MPs and journalists condemn a new media law, passed by parliament, as draconian and intended to muzzle the independent press.